 - In person: Visit your county election office no later than 6 p.m. on the second Friday before the election, or register when renewing or applying for a driver’s license at the DMV.
 Nebraska’s Department of Health and Human Services and the Department of Education also let you register when filing new applications, renewals, recertifications and changes of address.

 You can check and update your registration information by visiting Nebraska's voter information center.

 Does my party affiliation matter when I vote in the primaries?

 Yes, in partisan elections.
 When voting in a partisan primary, those affiliated with a political party can only vote using their party’s ballot.
 However, political parties can decide before each election whether to open their primaries to nonpartisan (unaffiliated) voters.

 How can I get an early-voting (absentee) ballot?
 Are there important deadlines?

 Any registered Nebraska voter can request a mail-in or absentee ballot; no reason is required.
-However, the deadline to apply for an early voting (absentee) ballot for the Nov.
-8 election was Friday, Oct.
-28.

 Can I track my early-voting (absentee) ballot?